bioinformatics-core-shared-training/Fixed-and-Mixed-effects-models/index.md

 ## Your feedback
-- After the course, please fill in this feedback form.
-Thank you.
+- After the course, please fill the feedback form you receive by email.

 ## Going further